HubSpot/react-decorate/docs/basics/ComposingDecorators.md

 ## Further reading

-For more concrete examples, check out the [recipes section](../recipes/README.md).
+For more concrete examples, check out the [cookbook section](../cookbook/README.md).